-Pride in the Cornish pasty runs deep throughout Cornwall, so much so that in 2018 they launched the Cornish Pasty Week.
+Pride in the Cornish pasty runs deep throughout Cornwall, so much so that they even have an annual Cornish Pasty Week!

-The Cornish Pasty Week, an entire week will be dedicated to celebrating the county's most famous contribution to the culinary world.
-Organized by the Cornish Pasty Association, features an array of activities, events and special offers, culminating in an annual World Pasty Championship.
+The Cornish Pasty Week is an entire week dedicated to celebrating the county's most famous contribution to the culinary world.
+Organized by the Cornish Pasty Association, the festival features an array of activities, events and special offers, culminating in an annual World Pasty Championship.
 The competition attracts professional and amateur pasty makers from across Britain and the globe.

 “It's fiercely contested, but in a way that's friendly,” said Ruth Huxley, a representative of the Cornish Pasty Association and managing director of the organization Cornwall Food & Drink, back in 2018 when it first launched.